Mosamorphing/WTF-Graph/04_Publishing Subgraph (mainnet)/readme.md

 # Summary

-In this lecture, we see a step by step guide on how to publish subgraphs to mainnet (Arbitrum One)
+In this lecture, we see a step-by-step guide on how to publish subgraphs to mainnet (Arbitrum One).